-Recently we have received a vintage Macintosh Plus 1MB for repair from our French customer.
+We have recently received a vintage Macintosh Plus 1MB for repair from our French customer.

-This beautiful fellow was born in 1986, but it looks externally almost like new – it was well looked after all the time.
-Unfortunately, it has suddenly stopped working last time – no power, blank screen, no chime, no single sign of life.
+This beautiful fellow was born in 1986, but externally it looks almost like new – it was well looked after all the time.
+Unfortunately, it has suddenly stopped working – no power, blank screen, no chime, no single sign of life.

-We made every effort to get this lovely thing back to life, because it would be a huge loss when dispose it as a waste.
-We have started with a full visual inspection to determine whether there are any visible signs of fault (burnt components, swollen capacitors, blown fuse) but found nothing interesting at components side.
-Also, all the main voltages were good.
-But further inspection on soldering side of the analog board revealed a potential problem – solder damage on analog-to-logic connector, which is a so-called “cold solder”.
+We made every effort to get this lovely thing back to life, because it would be a huge loss to dispose it of.
+We did a thorough visual inspection to determine whether there are any visible signs of fault (burnt components, swollen capacitors, blown fuses etc) but found nothing interesting at components’ side.
+Also, all the main voltages seemed to be good.
+Further inspection on bottom side of the analog board revealed a potential problem – solder damage on analog-to-logic connector, which is a so-called “cold solder”.

-We have removed the old solder, cleaned connector pins and PCB and applied a new solder onto it.
+We got rid of the old solder, cleaned connector pins and PCB and applied a new solder onto them.
 Below you can see the results:

-After repair we have assembled everything back and connected the computer into the mains.
+After repair we have assembled the computer back and connected it to the mains.
 Hooray!
 It came back to life!

-The only things left to do are to re-align the size, placement and geometry of the picture, set the proper focus voltage and remove every single particle of dust from the interior.
-All these to prevent from further faults.
+The only thing left was to re-align the size, placement and geometry of the screen, set the proper focus voltage and remove all particles of dust from an interior.
+All of these to prevent from further problems.